 The decanter was advertised for a little over one year.
 I've located what I believe to be the initial promotion by the Perfection Manufacturing Company of Washington, Pennsylvania.
 It appeared in the October 23rd, 1902 edition of Crockery and Glass Journal.
-Th i s piece of separating ware was also shown in the first Perfection Glass Company

-1903 at a minimum.6
+This piece of separating ware was also shown in the first Perfection Glass Company ad in the August 20th, 1903 version of Crockery and Glass Journal and in the firm's product catalog - The Evolution of Table Glass.
+With this marketing lineage, it appears the decanter series was manufactured and sold from at least October 1902 up to December 1903 at a minimum.6